Adding images to your email messages is a great way to:

 In print design, it's common to see layouts that have text wrapped around imagery, but this effect can be hard to achieve in HTML emails.
-If you insert an image directly into a text block from the WYSIWYG editor, you might end up with a big gap and text that appears too close to the image.
+If you insert an image directly into a text block from the WYSIWYG editor, you might end up with a big gap and text that appears too close to the image, like you see below.

 An easy way to prevent this and ensure that your layout looks uniform in all email clients is to wrap a table around the image that is just slightly larger than the image you want to include in your text.
 In the example above, the image is 150px, so we can insert a table that's 1 column by 1 row and 160px wide.